 Your circulatory system includes the arteries, veins, and capillaries that carry blood away from and back to your heart.
 Any abnormalities in the movement of blood through your circulatory system may affect various organ systems and overall health.
-To assess blood circulation and diagnose vascular diseases, the team of board-certified vascular and interventional radiologists at Vascular and Interventional Associates offers diagnostic vascular ultrasound testing.
-To schedule a consultation to learn more about the noninvasive procedure, call the office in Crestview Hills, Kentucky, or request an appointment online today.
+To assess blood circulation and diagnose vascular diseases, the team of Board Certified Vein and Vascular Specialists of Crestview Hills, KY, Northern Kentucky, and Cincinnati, OH offer diagnostic vascular ultrasound testing.
+To schedule a consultation to learn more about the noninvasive procedure, call the office or request an appointment online today.

 An ultrasound is a noninvasive diagnostic imaging tool that uses sound wave technology to create images of the internal organs and structures in your body.
 Ultrasound is used to evaluate and diagnose many health issues, including those that affect your blood vessels.